sayo-hs/heftia/README.md

 ## Documentation
 ~~Examples with explanations can be found in the [docs/examples/](https://github.com/sayo-hs/heftia/tree/master/docs/examples) directory.~~

 Documents have become outdated.
 Please wait for the documentation for the new version to be written.

+The example codes are located in the [heftia-effects/Example/](heftia-effects/Example/) directory.

 ## Future Plans
 * Benchmarking